Did you come here from a link on another website? See page bottom for latest version of this page.

 Again, ski schools may use a wedge approach to learning or direct-to-parallel.
 Both are valid.
 The choice may depend on terrain available and slope traffic any given day.
 Combining the two approaches is another way, and in the level descriptions below we include the skills learned in each of these ways to learn even though your instructor may introduce movements at different times than shown depending on which method is emphasized.
 In the earlier stages of learning, the direct-to-parallel method involves more tipping of both skis while the wedge method involves more turning of the skis with the feet and legs.

 PSIA skill levels for alpine skiers

 ●Level 1 Aspirations: (You have never skied before; perhaps you only want to try the sport out or you may already be committed to learn it.)
 Learn about equipment, how to walk and slide with skis parallel, climb using ski edges, turn while standing in place (bullfighter turn), turn while sliding by stepping, tip skis to turn, turn using the gliding wedge (snowplow, skis are in a V with the point in front), stop gradually using the braking wedge, how to fall and how to get up, and ride a surface and/or chair lift.
 Learn basic ski skills: twisting the legs, tilting the skis, and managing the amount and distribution of pressure on the skis.
 (Level 1 is the hardest ski lesson you'll ever take; it will give you the alphabet to "read" the "book" of skiing and you will learn the most in any lesson you will ever take; you might not complete all the elements above but if you can adequately turn and stop on the learning hill, you should be able to go on to level 2 ; look forward to level 2 for more fun.)
 Ski on practice slopes ("palest" green).
-Below are links to videos to help new skiers understand what they will learn in ski school.
+Below are links to videos and apps to help new skiers understand what they will learn in ski school.
 (Links below exit this site; return with back arrow.
 If any problem please report to Bill Jones.)

 Rent or buy ski equipment? exits. (http://www.youtube.com/watch?feature=player_detailpage&v=kEh4ghSch9E)